How to Build a Workout Habit That Actually Sticks

 What It Means: Missing one workout is acceptable and has no significant impact on habit formation.
 Missing two consecutive workouts is where habits die.
 The rule is simple: Never skip two sessions in a row.

 The Science: Phillippa Lally's University College London research found that missing a single day had no measurable effect on long-term automaticity development.
-However, missing two consecutive sessions created a 43% increase in long-term dropout risk.
-This is because one-time skips are treated by your brain as exceptions; two-time patterns begin to form competing habits of avoidance.
+Anecdotally among coached athletes, missing two consecutive sessions is where dropout risk climbs sharply—one-time skips are treated by your brain as exceptions; two-time patterns begin to form competing habits of avoidance.

 How to Apply: